 - Pre-hospital care

-Dr. Brian Grunau is a Clinical Assistant Professor in the University of British Columbia’s (UBC) Department of Emergency Medicine.
-Since completing his Doctor of Medicine from the University of Manitoba, and residency training at UBC, he has worked as a Staff Emergency Physician at St. Paul’s Hospital since 2011.
-He has also provided medical consulting services to B.C.
-Emergency Health Services and the B.C.
-Ambulance Service.
+Dr. Brian Grunau is a Clinical Assistant Professor in the UBC Department of Emergency Medicine, the Resuscitation Innovation Lead in the BC Emergency Medicine Network, and the director of the St. Paul’s Hospital ECPR program for out-of-hospital cardiac arrest (OHCA).
+Since completing a Doctor of Medicine from the University of Manitoba, and residency training at UBC, he has worked as a staff Emergency Physician at SPH since 2011.
+He completed a clinical research fellowship and a Masters of Health Sciences (MHSc) at the UBC School of Population and Public Health (2014–16).

 Dr. Grunau’s primary research interest is the management of OHCA in refractory arrest, and has published over 50 peer-reviewed articles.
 He is an investigator and member of the Publications Committee within the Canadian Resuscitation Outcomes Consortium, and is the chair of the Resuscitation Science Committee of the BC site.
 He has twice been awarded the American Heart Association (AHA) Young Investigator Award.
 He has developed protocols for cardiac arrest for the Providence Health Care (PHC) emergency departments.
 He sits on the PHC Cardiac Arrest Committee and the Canadian Association of Emergency Physicians Critical Care Committee.
 Dr. Grunau volunteers as a content expert for the Heart and Stroke Foundation (HSF), and has contributed to the AHA/HSF Heartsaver and ACLS Experienced Provider courses.